John Hawkwood's Blackfoot Sun

 --The Riverfront Times

 G.M.H.
-Thompson is a published poet who came out with two chapbooks in 2018,-- the first, entitled "Yard Sale at the Devil's Petting Zoo", with Spartan Press (Kansas City), & the second, simply called "Kitsch", with Bad Jacket (Saint Louis).
+Thompson is a published poet who debuted with two chapbooks in 2018,-- the first, entitled "Yard Sale at the Devil's Petting Zoo", with Spartan Press (Kansas City), & the second, simply called "Kitsch", with Bad Jacket (Saint Louis).

 In addition, verse by him has appeared in such publications as The Charition Review, Scifaikuest, Road Not Taken: Journal of Formal Poetry, Xanadu, & two Scurfpea Publishing annual poetry anthologies (for 2016 & 2017), as well as a number of others.